 of our tier three supply chain (material processors)

-Tier four suppliers are our raw material producers including farms and forests.
+Tier four suppliers are our raw material producers including farms, forests and mines.

 We have mapped